 Absolutely fantastic band could not fault the performance.
 Truly talented artists will be booking again.

 Had the great fortune to catch you in Colne on Saturday 27th August 2016 at the British Rhythm and Blues Festival.
 Ive got to say I was so impressed with the fantastic playing great sound and beautiful feel to everything the band did.
 Will be looking out for you in my area.

-Another fantastic night of LIVE BLUES by this Preston based band, formed in the late nineties by Lee Wharton.
+Another fantastic night of LIVE BLUES by this Preston based band..
 Over the years the bands personnel has changed but the blues has always stayed constant.
 The current line up are Lee Wharton on lead vocal and lead guitar, Ann Batty on drums with Nigel Watkins on bass and the band’s latest asset is Martyn Hunt on electric piano/organ which gives the band a new dimension.